rs-develop/ForIocCrawler/README.md

 # ForIocCrawler - A forensic ioc crawler.

 This project aims to find IoCs in files, directories and mounted images.
-The program uses Regex-Pattern as preset.
+The core of the program is the use of pre defined regex to match common ioc types.
-It also have a whitelisting to prevent false positives like version numbers.
-You can use personal whitelists and pattern files.
-It offers a grep like *stdout* mode and a detailed *forensics* mode.
+It also have a whitelisting feature to prevent false positives like version numbers, local ip addresses etc. You can use a individual whitelist config to adjust the results to your need.
+You can also define individual pattern files.
+The result will be presented either as console output or as csv export.
+The program provides two modes: *stdout* mode and a detailed *forensics* mode.
+The IoC Crawler for example can be used, to get an overview of linux server images to extract possible attack vectors.

 ## Features:

 - pure python3 no dependencies
-- finds IP-Adresses, URLs, E-mail-Adresses and Windows Regestry Keys in
+- finds IP-Adresses, URLs, Domains, E-mail-Adresses, Windows Regestry Keys etc. in
 - singe files,
 - directories and mount points.
 - multiprocessing